edgriebel/edgriebel.github.io/_posts/2019-03-19-mysql-for-oracle-devs.md

 - Executing queries in an Oracle database are done by specifying the database name in the connect string.
 MySQL supports the `USE` command to choose a database to run.

-- There are a lot fewer functions available than in Oracle (which someone could write a an-oracle-function-a-day series and have material for over a year).
+- There are a lot fewer functions available than in Oracle (which someone could write a an-oracle-function-a-day series and have a year's worth of material).

-- `CHECK` constraints are "supported" in DDL but before MySQL 8 is only verified to be syntatically correct.
+- `CHECK` constraints are "supported" in DDL but before MySQL 8 are only verified to be syntatically correct.

-- `MINUS` is not supported
+- `MINUS` is not supported, but can be simulated with `NOT IN (<subquery>)`

+- Concatenation operator `||` isn't supported, must use `CONCAT()`.
+  MySQL allows string literals to be concatenated without operators (`SELECT 'foo' 'bar';`).

 - tables can be aliased by backticks with or without the `AS` keyword because " and ' are both allowed for string literals.
 Oracle lets you use a `"quoted"` value for a table alias without `AS`, for example `SELECT 'foo' AS foo_col, 'bar' "bar_col" FROM dual;`